 - The plaintiff is a minor child.

-- Negligence of the named defendants were not known during that two-year period.
+- Negligence of the named defendants was not known during that two-year period.

 - Mental or physical impairment that prevented the plaintiff from filing the lawsuit in two years.